Skip to main content

 Skip breadcrumb navigation

-State Winners and Representatives will submit a video performance of the repertoire listed on the original application no later than Wednesday, December 1, 2021, at 3:00
+State Winners and Representatives will submit a video performance of the repertoire listed on the original registration no later than Wednesday, December 7, 2022, at 3:00

-Eastern time on December 10 to submit his or her videos.
+Eastern time on December 16 to submit videos.

-Division Winners and Representatives will be required to travel to perform at the MTNA National Conference in Minneapolis, Minnesota, March 26–30, 2022.
+Division Winners and Representatives will be required to travel to perform at the MTNA National Conference in Reno, Nevada, March 25–29, 2023.

 MTNA partners with Acceptd, a digital platform used for auditions, to run the division competitions.
 Entrants must sign up for an Acceptd account in order to upload their performance videos.